 Arduino Float to String: Conversion Function - dtostrf

-Knowing that type 'double' exists, explains the following function name:
+Knowing that type 'double' exists, explains the function name:

 dtostrf - Double To String Function.